xchjason/CovidPopulationModel/README.md

 To check out the live demonstration of how to use the model, click [here](https://tufts.zoom.us/rec/play/8cnfGGrCikacz9boe7J0LJscb-l0bPEWpJ_PtjspE_FFqFDlSYpU0Q5DKTQYVKPwThy5-FCKmAJ-B0c.xYlcBrGFy_1h4fRh?startTime=1635196884000&_x_zm_rtaid=ZQh25DiZR6yOoO9LRqf2WA.1635540729327.765d58128a32b7d816120015f364ee25&_x_zm_rhtaid=195).

 ## Detailed Guide to Google Sheet
-- Setting.
+- **Setting**.
 User enters necessary information in the yellow cells.
 The grey cells are determined by yellow cells.
 The yellow cells are listed below:
   - Number of Warmup days
   - Number of Train days
   - Number of Test days